IBM/secrets-manager-custom-credentials-providers/ibmcloud-databases-postgres-provider-go/README.md

     --resource $SECRET_GROUP_ID
 ```

-#### 7. Configure an Secrets Manager IAM Credentials secret
+#### 6. Configure an Secrets Manager IAM Credentials secret

-Create an IAM Credentials secret for managing the IAM Service ID API key that the postgres-credentials-provider will use to authenticate back with Secrets Manager.
+Create an IAM Credentials secret for managing the IAM Service ID API key that the postgres provider will use to authenticate back with Secrets Manager.

 ```bash
 # Create an IAM Credentials secret